The rain sets a gradient on greens –

 scaffolds to hold up the cloudsky – how

-only metal and electrics can halt it
+only metal and electrics could halt it

-since it dropped off hurtling downward
+as it dropped off hurtling downward

-toward the cold earth’s blank plates.
+toward the cold earth’s blank plates